-- A. Product Data: For each type of product.

-- 1. Include construction details, material descriptions, dimensions of individual components and profiles, and finishes.

-- B. Shop Drawings: For aluminum-framed entrances and storefronts.
-Include plans, elevations, sections, full-size details, and attachments to other work.

-- 1. Include details of provisions for assembly expansion and contraction and for draining moisture occurring within the assembly to the exterior.

-- 2. Include full-size isometric details of each vertical-to-horizontal intersection of aluminumframed entrances and storefronts, showing the following:

-- a.
-Joinery, including concealed welds.

-- b.
-Anchorage.

-- c.
-Expansion provisions.

-- d.
-Glazing.

-- e.
-Flashing and drainage.

-- 3. Show connection to and continuity with adjacent thermal, weather, air, and vapor barriers.

-- C. Sustainable Submittals: Furnish submittals that are required to comply with requirements for sustainability goals of recycled and regional materials and low VOC adhesives.

-- D. Samples for Initial Selection: For units with factory-applied color finishes.

-- E. Fabrication Sample: Of each vertical-to-horizontal intersection of assemblies, made from 12inch lengths of full-size components and showing details of the following:

-- 1. Joinery, including concealed welds.

-- 2. Anchorage.

-- 3. Expansion provisions.

-- 4. Glazing.

-- 5. Flashing and drainage.

-- F. Entrance Door Hardware Schedule: Prepared by or under supervision of supplier, detailing fabrication and assembly of entrance door hardware, as well as procedures and diagrams.
+- A. Product Data: For each type of product. - 1.
+Include construction details, material descriptions, dimensions of individual components and profiles, and finishes. - B. Shop Drawings: For aluminum-framed entrances and storefronts.
+Include plans, elevations, sections, full-size details, and attachments to other work. - Include details of provisions for assembly expansion and contraction and for draining moisture occurring within the assembly to the exterior. - 2.
+Include full-size isometric details of each vertical-to-horizontal intersection of aluminum-framed entrances and storefronts, showing the following: - a.
+Joinery, including concealed welds. - b.
+Anchorage. - c.
+Expansion provisions. - d.
+Glazing. - e.
+Flashing and drainage. - 3.
+Show connection to and continuity with adjacent thermal, weather, air, and vapor barriers. - C. Samples for Initial Selection: For units with factory-applied color finishes. - D. Samples for Verification: For each type of exposed finish required, in manufacturer's standard sizes. - E. Entrance Door Hardware Schedule: Prepared by or under supervision of supplier, detailing fabrication and assembly of entrance door hardware, as well as procedures and diagrams.
 Coordinate final entrance door hardware schedule with doors, frames, and related work to ensure proper size, thickness, hand, function, and finish of entrance door hardware.